Working with Virtual Machines and Applications

 Create the Route

 Now the Windows IIS servers are accessible from within the OpenShift cluster.
-Other virtual machines are able to access them using the DNS name webapp.vmexamples, which is determined by the name of the service + the namespace.
+Other virtual machines are able to access them using the DNS name webapp.vmexamples-{user}, which is determined by the name of the service + the namespace.
 However, since these web servers are the front end to an application, we want it to be externally accessible.
-This will be done by exposing it using a Route.
+This will be done by exposing it publicly using a Route.

 -